-Do not stress yourself about preparing a plan which involves 10 – 12 hours of constant studies keep breaks after every change of subject.
-Also, do not study only one subject the entire day, prepare a timetable which includes a variety of subjects a which you are both strong and weak at.
+Do not stress yourself about preparing a plan which involves 10 – 12 hours of constant studies and keeps breaks after every change of subject.
+Also, do not study only one subject the entire day, prepare a timetable which includes a variety of subjects which you are both strong and weak at.

 Devote no more than 1 hour daily for current affairs, candidates generally fear the current affairs zone, they spend more than 3-4 hours reading news, magazines, editorials and thus do not get much time to cover other subjects.

 Be selective about current affairs, and 1 newspaper,1 magazine and surfing the recent news headlines is more than enough.
 Keep revising the topics on a regular basis to develop a good grip on the subject.

 Solve Previous Years Question Paper

 This will make you understand the difficulty level of questions asked in the exam.
 Anybody who is appearing for the exam must have a clear idea of the type of questions that will be asked in UPSC.

 It will give you an idea of how well you are prepared for CSE.
 The best way to solve papers is to create an examination environment at home and attempt prelim paper or Mains paper by allotting yourself the same duration to complete the paper as is required for the actual exam.